Oven Roasted Beets

 5 from 4 votes

-Learn the easiest way to oven roast beets and discover new ways of serving them!
-Our step-by-step guide will teach you everything you need to know about roasted beets.
+Learn the easiest way to make Oven Roasted Beets and all the delicious ways to serve them.
+Our step-by-step guide will teach you everything you need to know!

 A roasted red beet slice on a fork.

-These Oven Roasted Beets are so versatile and can bring a colorful and tasty addition to all sorts of recipes.
-Toss these tasty root vegetables into a roasted beet salad, layer on sandwiches or wraps, make roasted beet hummus to serve with vegetables.
-Oven roasting is so easy and brings out natual, vibrant flavors.
-Before you turn your nose up at beets, try oven roasting – I promise it’s a game changer!
+These Oven Roasted Beets are so versatile and can be a colorful (and flavorful) addition to all sorts of recipes.
+You can enjoy them as-is or take them a step further and turn them into pickled beets (so good)!
+Toss sliced beets into a roasted beet salad, layer on sandwiches or wraps, or enjoy as a snack all on their own.
+Oven roasting is so easy and brings out natural, vibrant flavors.
+If you think you don’t like beets, this method might just change your mind.

 Ingredients in Oven Roasted Beets